mui/material-ui/docs/src/pages/components/stack/stack.md

 ## Usage

 `Stack` is concerned with one-dimensional layouts, while [Grid](/components/grid/) that handles two-dimensional layouts.
 The default direction is `column` which stacks children vertically.

+{{"demo": "pages/components/stack/BasicStack.js", "bg": true}}

 To control space between children, use the `spacing` prop.

-{{"demo": "pages/components/stack/BasicStack.js", "bg": true}}
+The spacing value can be any number, including decimals and any string.
+The prop is converted into a CSS property using the [`theme.spacing()`](/customization/spacing/) helper.

 ## Direction